asifhg/CGold/docs/tutorials/variables/regular.rst

 ==============

-Use **short laconic lower-case** names (``a``, ``i``, ``mylist``, ``objects``, etc.) for local variables that used **only by the current scope**.
-Use **long detailed upper-case** names (``FOO_FEATURE``, ``BOO_ENABLE_SOMETHING``, etc.) for variables that used by **several scopes**.
+Use **short laconic lower-case** names (``a``, ``i``, ``mylist``, ``objects``, etc.) for local variables that are used **only within the current scope**.
+Use **long detailed upper-case** names (``FOO_FEATURE``, ``BOO_ENABLE_SOMETHING``, etc.) for variables that used within **several scopes**.

-For example it make no sense to use long names in function since function has it's own scope:
+For example, it makes no sense to use long names in function, since function has it's own scope:

 .. code-block:: cmake